sahithyandev/s2/src/content/docs/program-construction/17-creational-design-patterns.md

 ## Singleton Pattern

 Ensures only one instances of a class exists.
-Provides global access to it.
+Provides global access to the single instance.

 Used in logging, thread pools, database connections, etc.